Call me back, please

 When a property is empty, you are liable for public injury claims.
 Whether a criminal or a curious child enters a vacant property and becomes injured due to fire, electricity or gas sparks, the owner becomes liable by ambulance chasing solicitors.

-What to do with electric when selling house?
+What should I do with utilities when selling a house?

 Sell with certainty & speed